jchen2190/issue-tracker-client/README.md

 ```

 ## Deployment
 See the project live at [https://issue-tracker-client-dja8.onrender.com/](https://issue-tracker-client-dja8.onrender.com/).

-Please wait for a while until the server data starts up and loads.
+Please wait for a while until the server data finishes loading.